vozieh/terraform-test3/README.md

 c.
 Build A Pipeline

 d.
 Configure Pipeline Deploy Code From a Github Repository.
-	In the space, pace the scripted pipeline provided.
+	In the space, paste the scripted pipeline provided.